V4Fire/Core/src/core/object/watch/README.md

 ## How it works?

 The module provides a function to watch changes.
-The function takes an object to watch and can take some watching options, and a callback function that accumulates mutations and invokes on the next tick after the first mutation.
+It takes an object to watch, optionally some watching options, and a callback function that accumulates mutations and invokes on the next tick after the first mutation.
 After this, the function returns API to watch changes.
-The API has an interface bellow.
+The API has an interface below.

 ```typescript
 export interface Watcher<T extends object = object> {